smp4/sysmlv2-python-cookiecutter/README.md

 - We need Python (and a Python virtual environment) anyway to install the `jupyter` Python package, which we need in order to have Jupyter, which we need in order to have the Jupyter SysML Kernel.
 - A lot of engineers are already familiar with Python.
 - Structuring the project in a popular language allows us to use the tools of that ecosystem to help us with our development (collaboration, testing, etc workflows).

+**SysML v2 API**

+The SysML v2 API is not implemented.
+The objective of the API is to support central, tool-agnostic repositories to host a SysML v2 model, and serve it to tool-specific clients.

+In the system-as-code paradigm, our central repository is simply a Git client (GitHub, GitLab or similar).
+Users then use normal git workflows to collaborate.
+All modelling is done using the SysML v2 textual notation (code).

+Visualisation is achieved with the Jupyter sysml kernel `%viz` magic function which calls out to `graphviz`.

 ## Contributing